-A: These documents describe in detail the structure of the corporation, the responsibilities and duties of the officers and boards, membership, etc. This document will be examined to identify the governing body/bodies authorized to borrow money and mortgage the property, and identify the person(s) authorized to sign legal documents on behalf of the corporation.
-A certified copy of the borrower's Constitution and Bylaws should be given to the District Vice President at the time of application.
+A: The Constitution and Bylaws describe, in detail, the structure of the corporation, the responsibilities and duties of the officers and boards, membership, etc. This document will be examined to identify the governing body/bodies authorized to borrow money and mortgage the property and identify the person(s) authorized to sign legal documents on behalf of the corporation.
+A certified copy of the borrower's Constitution and Bylaws should be provided to LCEF at the time of loan request.